TheMergers/InstagramGeolocator/README.md

 ## Usage

+### How to run

-- Ensure your profile is public
+- Ensure your Instagram profile is public
-- Set your username in the login page
 - Download this project as zip or place everything in the same folder
+- Open a terminal/cmd inside the folder and run a `npm install`
+- Now run `python app/server.py`
+- Open your favourite browser and look for `http://127.0.0.1:5000/`
-- Run `downloader.py` to extract your Instagram data
+- Submit your Instagram username
-- Re-running `downloader.py` will download your new published posts
+- Wait depending on the number of posts you have.
+You can track the process looking at the terminal.

+### How to exit

+<strong>Windows</strong>
+- CTRL + C on the prompt
+- Run `netstat -ano | findstr :5000`
+- Look for the PID
-- Run `extractor.py`, `coords.txt` will be created
+- Run `taskkill /PID you_PID /F`

-- Open `index.html` in a browser
+<strong>Unix</strong>
+- Use `pkill`

 ## Contributing